abir1997/MovieMaster/README.md

 hire by MovieMaster customers.
 The staff needs to be able to do operations such as apply late fees,add new items,record purchases etc.

 ## What I learned
 OOP practices and strived for maximum data encapsulation.
 Taking advantage of inheritance to reduce code duplication.
-Exception handling and File persistance
+Exception handling and File persistance.